fsmv/bootstrap-os/README.md

  3. Set the PATH variable:
     1. In the start menu, search for and open the environment variables editor
     2. Choose either the user or system-wide Path variable and add both `C:\Program Files\NASM` & `C:\Program Files\qemu`
- 4. `boot.bat bootstrap-hex.asm` (alternatively you can use the bash script in the git bash prompt)
+ 4. `boot.bat bootstrap-lisp.asm` (alternatively you can use the bash script in the git bash prompt)

-# TODO: version is too old or something, it doesn't support -ix
-If you want to use the debug shell script in the MinGW git bash prompt you can install gdb for it with this installer: https://sourceforge.net/projects/mingw/files/MinGW/Extension/gdb/Release%20Candidate_%20gdb-6.3/gdb-6.3-2.exe/download

 ## Reference Manuals